 The purpose of social work, a profession dedicated to helping individuals, families, and communities, is to promote and enhance human and community well-being.
-This involves (1) the quest for social and economic justice, (2) the prevention of conditions that limit human rights, (3) the elimination of poverty, and (4) the enhancement of the quality of life for all persons, locally and globally.
+This involves the quest for social and economic justice, the prevention of conditions that limit human rights, the elimination of poverty, and the enhancement of the quality of life for all persons, locally and globally.

-1.To develop an advanced social work graduate program in Qatar and the Arab World to meet complex contemporary challenges
+1. Develop an advanced social work graduate program in Qatar and the Arab World to meet complex contemporary challenges.

-2.To develop human resources suitable for the changing demography of Qatar and the Arab World
+2. Develop human resources suitable for the changing demography of Qatar and the Arab World.

-3.To produce a new cohort of community leaders and advocates to respond to the emerging socio-economic challenges in Qatar and the Arab World;
+3. Produce cohorts of community leaders and advocates to respond to the emerging socio-economic challenges in Qatar and the Arab World.

-4.To provide social work and research skills to promote and advance the well-being of individuals and families, especially those from disadvantaged communities;
+4. Provide social work and research knowledge and skills to promote and advance the well-being of individuals and families, especially those from disadvantaged communities.

-5.To ensure healthy and safe communities by responding to their needs through social work as a profession and the development of new effective social programs.
+5. Ensure healthy and safe communities by responding to their needs through social work as a profession and developing new effective social programs.

-Social Work Program Learning Outcomes:
+Social Work Program Learning Outcomes

 1. Demonstrate a critical understanding of the theoretical, professional, and regulatory frameworks underpinning the field of social work, including their origins, development, and applications.